 PROHIBITED AND RESTRICTED PARKING REGULATIONS ARE ENFORCED 24 HOURS A DAY, 365 DAYS A YEAR.

 The area generally bounded by Green Street, Race Street, Florida Avenue and Lincoln Avenue has been designated a Special Parking Zone.
 Signs are posted on each street where parking is restricted from the hours of 3:00 a.m. to 3:00 p.m., Monday through Friday, unless a Special Parking permit is displayed on the vehicle.

 If you are a resident of the Special Parking Zone you may purchase a permit that allows you to park during the restricted hours.
-A full-year permit costs $150 and is valid from August 1 of the current year to August 14 of the following year.
-The cost of a partial year permit is prorated throughout the year.
+A full-year permit is valid from August 1 of the current year to August 14 of the following year.

 Residents who need to park their vehicle on the street between the hours of 7:00 a.m. and 3:00 p.m. can apply for a daytime permit that is no cost.
-Temporary permits are available at the cost of $3 for a one-day overnight permit and $7.50 for a three-day overnight permit.
-Residents may also apply for books of guest permits.
+Temporary permits are available for overnight parking.
+Residents may also apply for free daytime guest permits.
 A Residental Parking Permit Waiver is available to residents for special events, such as garage sales, meetings, etc. Waiver of Permit Requirement

 All types of permits are available from the Municipal Collector's Office, (217) 384-2346, during office hours and temporary permits are available 24 hours a day at the Urbana Police Department, 400 S. Vine St., Urbana, (217) 384-2320.
 Annual permit holders can purchase and request temporary permits online.